By Roy Burner - Minister of the Gospel

 Scripture reveals that in the last days (which we are in) perilous times shall come.
 Men shall be lovers of their own selves, covetous, boasters, proud, despising those that are good, lovers of pleasures more than lovers of God; from such turn away (2 Timothy 3:1-5).

 God's Word tells of the nature of the ungodly: They walk in the lust of uncleanness: presumptuous and self-willed (2 Peter 1:10).
-Scripture tells us that they utter words that deceive; bringing a false sense of security, that will increase only in more ungodliness; enticing unstable souls (2 Peter 2:14-18).
+They utter words that deceive; bringing a false sense of security, that will increase only in more ungodliness; enticing unstable souls (2 Peter 2:14-18).

-In America, we are seeing the promotion of ungodliness that has seduced many officials.
+In many once godly nations we are seeing the promotion of ungodliness that has seduced many.
 Laws are being passed, and judicial rulings made, that continue to promote the ungodliness of man.
 Jesus said: You shall know them by their fruits.
 Every good tree brings forth good fruit; but a corrupt tree brings forth evil fruit.
 Every tree that brings not forth good fruit is cut down and cast into the fire (Matthew 7:16-19).
 Such illustrates a picture of the future of the ungodly, unless repentance comes, a picture of eternal punishment.